FFY00/ffy00.github.io/content/index.rst

 `Meson`_
     Meson is a very popular build system.
 I worked on support for the D language and improving introspection metadata.

+`meson-python`_
+    A popular Python build backend that enables users to use `Meson`_ to build Python packages.
+The project is currently under the umbrella of the `Meson`_ project.
+I was the main author of the project, but have since stepped down as a maintainer.

 If you want to find out more about my work, and what I've been up to lately,